sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 ---

 Welcome!
 I am a PhD Candidate in Agricultural and Applied Economics at the University of Wisconsin-Madison.
-I will be joining the Institute of Economics and Econometrics at the University of Geneva as a Postdoctoral Fellow in Fall 2022.
+I will join the Institute of Economics and Econometrics at the University of Geneva as a Postdoctoral Fellow in Fall 2022.
 <br/>
 <br/>